Rockies vs. Braves Player Props Betting Odds

 |0

-- Profar takes a two-game streak with at least one hit into this contest.
-In his last five games he is batting .250 with two doubles, two walks and an RBI.
+- Diaz enters this game looking to extend his four-game hit streak.
+In his last five games he is batting .250 with a double, a triple, a home run, a walk and five RBI.

 |Opponent